rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-interviews.md

 Incorporated Cooper Prize recipients and Open Science in Action speakers 2019-2024.

 Email invitations sent.
 Expect to send more if new members added from the list of passed GRC members.

+### 2025-11-04

+6 interviews completed, 6 further booked.

+There are a large number of community sub-groups (as below), with intersectionality on each division.
+This has brought a lot of different perspectives.
+Some of these groups have been observed (e.g. tool developers at lab tours), but interviews are understandably revealing valuable depth.

+Sub groups:
+- PI
+- Post doc (staff)
+- Grad student
+- Under grad
+- Committee member (GRC, TC)
+- Award recipient
+- Tool developer
+- OS engaged (self selection into the interview process)

+Summaries of these to date currently recorded in private directory to avoid bias.
+Summaries drafting in ~./private/community-objective-summaries.md.
+These will be made public after data collection.